Menu

 Do I need Lua or luarocks installed?

 No install needed.
-You don't need Lua, luarocks, or any build tools on your machine — the online Lua runner executes your scripts with the Lua interpreter and returns the output in seconds.
+You don't need Lua, luarocks, or any build tools on your machine.
+The online Lua runner executes your scripts with the Lua interpreter and returns the output in seconds.

 Does the Lua playground work on mobile and Chromebooks?